 Original Research Article

-Management of Patients Without Access to Intensive Care Beds in the Emergency Department: Impact of Prolonged Stays on Patient Outcomes
+Impact of Prolonged Stays on Emergency Department (ED) of no Access to Intensive Care Beds for Patient Outcomes

-Abstract: İntroduction: This study aimed to investigate the impact of prolonged emergency department (ED) stays while awaiting intensive care unit (ICU) bed availability on patient outcomes at Esenyurt Necmi Kadıoğlu State Hospital.
+Abstract İntroduction: This study was aimed to investigate the impact of prolonged length of stay on emergency department (ED) for patient outcomes while waiting at the available beds in the intensive care unit (ICU) in Esenyurt Necmi Kadıoğlu State Hospital.

-Materials and Methods: This retrospective, descriptive, and analytical study included 1000 patients aged 18 years and older who were managed in the ED between September 1, 2022, and August 31, 2024, while waiting for ICU beds.
+Method and Materials: This retrospective, study included 1000 patients aged 18 years and older who were managed in the ED between September 1, 2022, and August 31, 2024, while waiting for ICU beds.
 Patients with trauma-related conditions, those requiring palliative care, and those with incomplete data were excluded.
 Data were collected from the hospital information management system and included demographic information, comorbidities, vital signs, laboratory results, interventions performed in the ED, and patient outcomes such as mortality and complications.

 Results: The average age of the study population was 53.2 years.
 Cardiac complications were the most frequently observed.
 A statistically significant association was found between prolonged ED stays and increased mortality rates (p<0.05).
 Additionally, ICU bed waiting times were shown to influence both mortality and complication rates significantly.